Kyle MacLachlan: 2000s

 From 2000 to 2002, MacLachlan had a recurring role in the American television series Sex and the City, portraying Dr. Trey MacDougal, the one-time husband of Charlotte York (Kristin Davis).
 MacLachlan played King Claudius in the 2000 film Hamlet based on William Shakespeare's play.
 In the video game Grand Theft Auto III released in 2001, he voiced the character of the sociopathic real-estate developer Donald Love.
-In 2002 he made his West End debut in John Kolvenbach's On an Average Day with Woody Harrelson.
+In 2002, he made his West End debut in John Kolvenbach's On an Average Day with Woody Harrelson.

 In 2003, MacLachlan made his Broadway debut as Aston in Harold Pinter's The Caretaker with Patrick Stewart.
 He portrayed the spirit of Cary Grant in the 2004 film Touch of Pink.
 His resemblance to Grant had been previously noted in an episode of Twin Peaks.
 That same year he also had a guest role in Law & Order: Special Victims Unit, in which he played a psychiatrist who shot and killed a sociopathic child who had murdered his son.
 He was a guest star in the show again in 2011, as a politician whose son is involved in a rape accusation.

 In 2006, after starring in the short-lived In Justice, MacLachlan appeared in Desperate Housewives as the mysterious dentist Orson Hodge.
 He first appeared during the show's second season, and became a full-time cast member at the start of season three.
 In 2007, MacLachlan was one of the presenters at the London leg of Live Earth benefit concerts.
 He appeared in the 2008 film The Sisterhood of the Traveling Pants 2.
-In the English version of the cult 2006 Norwegian animated film Free Jimmy released in 2008, he voiced the character of "Marius", a militant animal rights activist.
+In the American English version of the cult 2006 Norwegian animated film Free Jimmy released in 2008, he voiced the character of "Marius", a militant animal rights activist.